-This summer, six Bucknell faculty members and seven students have been awarded L&IT summer research project grants!
+In summer 2017 six Bucknell faculty members and seven students were awarded L&IT summer research project grants!

 “Building a Digital Materials Repository for History 201, ‘Introduction to Historical GIS.’”

 Student: Ethan Pepin (Political Science ‘18)

 Project Overview: Del Testa is developing a series of GIS data layers and learning modules for an online textbook to use in HIST 201 Historical GIS.
 Pepin worked with Professor Del Testa, along with three other students, to gather and produce thematic data layers in ArcGIS desktop.
 Pepin then developed the layers into a module to be used in the textbook.

 “Economic Mobility in the United States: an Examination of Upward Mobility, through the lens of geography, race, gender, class, and access to higher education.”

 Students: Autumn Patterson (Interdisciplinary Studies: Economics & Math ‘19) and Emily Tevebaugh (Interdisciplinary Studies: Economics & Math ‘19)

 Project Overview: Knoedler’s GIS-based project builds upon Raj Chetty’s (Harvard) project that considers income inequality among college students.
 Over the summer Patterson and Tevebaugh worked with Professor Knoedler to combine Chetty’s data with ArcGIS data to undertake more detailed geographic study of income inequality.